port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples/resource-mapping-examples.md

 ## Map supported resources

-The above examples shows a specific use cases, but Port's GitHub app supports the ingestion of many other GitHub objects, to adapt the examples above, use the GitHub API reference to learn about the available fields for the different supported objects:
+The above examples show a specific use cases, but Port's GitHub app supports the ingestion of many other GitHub objects, to adapt the examples above, use the GitHub API reference to learn about the available fields for the different supported objects:

 <GitHubResources/>